 Art in Columbus

-With all the free public art in Columbus, it’s possible to be the ultimate art enthusiastic and tourist on a budget.
+With all the free public art in Columbus, it’s possible to be the ultimate art enthusiast and tourist on a budget.
 Tuck that money away for a tour of the Miller House – a famous mid-century modern home designed by Eero Saarinen, Alexander Girard, and Dan Kiley.
 The 90-minute Miller House tour can be arranged through the Columbus Visitor’s Center for $25.00 per person.

 28 FREE Columbus public art displays: